alexpinette/SkyFix360/README.md

 ## Installation

 To use SkyFix360, you need to install the required dependencies first.
-You can do this by running the following command:
+You can do this by running the following command in your command prompt:
 `pip install -r requirements.txt`

+or you can pip install the following:

 ## Usage